Primitive geodesic lengths and (almost) arithmetic progressions: Almost arithmetic progressions are generic

 \subsection{Almost arithmetic progression - the density argument}

 An alternate route for showing that the primitive length spectrum $\Cal{L}_p(M,g)$ of a negatively curved Riemannian manifold has arbitrarily long almost arithmetic progressions is to exploit Margulis' work on the growth rate of this sequence.
-More generally, consider a multiset $S\subset \R^+$ which is \textbf{discrete}, in that any bounded interval contains only finitely many elements of $S$.
-We can introduce the associated \textbf{counting function}
+For a multiset $S\subset \R^+$ which is \textbf{discrete}, in that any bounded interval contains only finitely many elements of $S$, we define the associated \textbf{counting function} to be $S(n):= \abs{ \set{ x\in S~:~x \leq n}}$.